dargo600/ir-server/README.md

 * http://localhost:5000 - alter database
 * http://localhost:5000/api/ui - to access swagger interface

+## Todo:
+- add a field for buttons that don't work?
+- add more devices
+- add more tests

 ## Usage

 All responses will have the form